lmabbutt/lmabbutt.github.io/docs/02-Component-Selection/Component-Selection.md

    |Custom ratio & footprint — choose exact gear ratio, shaft length, and mounting pattern to fit your device.| Higher design & build complexity vs buying an off-the-shelf geared motor.|
    |Easier maintenance/repair — you can replace gears, bearings, encoder separately.|Prototype accuracy depends on manufacturing quality (3D printed gears/print tolerances introduce backlash).|
    |Integrated high-resolution feedback — encoder on output gives direct, backlash-compensated position readings.|Longer development time & potential higher unit cost for single pieces.|

+**Choice and Rationale**
+    The HG37-120-AA-00 DC motor was selected as the optimal choice because it provides a strong balance of torque, speed, and reliability for the project.
+Its integrated 120:1 planetary gearbox delivers the low-speed, high-torque output needed for precise motion without requiring additional mechanical components.
+This integration simplifies assembly, reduces design time, and ensures consistent performance.
+The motor’s documented specifications and build quality make it easier to model, test, and control compared to cheaper hobby motors.
+Although it costs slightly more than basic options like the PC280LG-301, the HG37-120-AA-00’s ease of integration, reliability, and predictable results make it the most practical and efficient solution for this embedded systems design project.

 **Soil Moisture Sensor**